Duchenne Muscular Dystrophy Program

 Our proprietary EEV-Oligonucleotide is designed to address the underlying genetic cause of Duchenne to allow muscle cells to produce functional dystrophin.

-Entrada's lead oligonucleotide programs include ENTR-601-44 and ENTR-601-45 for the potential treatment of people living with Duchenne who are exon 44 and 45 skipping amenable, respectively.
+Entrada’s lead oligonucleotide programs include ENTR-601-44, ENTR-601-45 and ENTR-601-50 for the potential treatment of people living with Duchenne muscular dystrophy who are exon 44, 45 and 50 skipping amenable, respectively.

 Robust Preclinical Data Support Advancement of our Duchenne Programs